simplificator/fsm/README.markdown

         # define the initial state (defaults to the first state defined - :gas in this sample)
         initial(:liquid)
       end

+      private
+      # callbacks here...
+      def ...
     end

+    # then you can call these methods
+    w = Water.new
+    w.heat  # the name of the transition is the name of the method w.reachable_state_names
+    w.available_transition_names
+    w.cool_down # again... it's the name of the transition w.state_of_material

 ## Copyright
 Copyright (c) 2009 simplificator GmbH.
 See LICENSE for details.